-- Players can bet on the outcome of lottery draws worldwide that they would not be able to enter directly
+Included here are bingo sites which also offer lottery betting, allowing players to bet on the outcome of lottery draws worldwide that they would not be eligible to enter directly.

 Bingo and lotteries are both games of numbers so it’s not surprising that some people like to play both.